litec-hasp/git-intro/00-prerequisites.md

 Deals with the following topics:

-- Installation of git on
+- Installation of git on Windows systems
-- Installing and setup of software: [git](https://chocolatey.org/packages/git)
+- Installing and setup of software: [git](https://git-scm.com/)
 - Creating a github account: [github](https://github.com/join)

 ---